lmgarvey/abacus/README.md

 #### future

-- [Here](https://trello.com/b/ed6DzdBR/aboncus) is a Trello board tracking past and future plans
+- [Here](https://trello.com/b/ed6DzdBR/aboncus) is a Trello board tracking components, including completed ones
 - Also included in this repository is "ORIGINAL README.md," which contains my initial thoughts and intentions from before I began the program
 - red light
   - None, we are functional!
 - yellow light
-  - Optional guide
-    - A toggleable switch to label heavenly beads as worth 5, earth beads as worth 1, and each column's place value
   - Tests for the LITE display updating correctly
     - Due to what I believe was integer overflow, the LITE value wrapped around to negative numbers when a display value greater than $2^{31}$ was on the abacus.
 As such, I built the display value by considering each column as a single 1-digit integer, and concatenating the string versions of them together into the final LITE value.
 I would like to add testing for this, because it is currently only my visual confirmation that the behavior was correct
     - Alternatively, it would also be nice to find a data type that can hold values above $2^{33}$, instead of doing the string construction runaround.
 An unsigned int is not enough, because that only allows the display to go up to $4.29$ billion, and not the $10$ billion $- 1$ that it should support
 - green light
   - int vs float option
     - Would change the display from integer LITE values to decimals and back